tobiasGuta/xssattack/README.md

 # xssattack

-This Python tool is designed to test web applications for Cross-Site Scripting (XSS) vulnerabilities by injecting payloads into specified URL parameters and detecting JavaScript alerts.
-It leverages the Selenium library for browser automation, uses webdriver-manager for ChromeDriver management, and supports concurrent execution for efficiency.
-Results are compiled into an HTML report and automatically opened in (linux)Firefox
+This Python tool is designed to test web applications for Cross-Site Scripting (XSS) vulnerabilities by injecting payloads into specified URL parameters and directly into the URL path.
+It detects JavaScript alerts to confirm the presence of vulnerabilities.
+Leveraging the Selenium library for browser automation, it utilizes webdriver-manager for seamless ChromeDriver management and supports concurrent execution for improved efficiency.
+Results are compiled into an HTML report, which is automatically opened in Firefox on Linux.

 This is how it looks in the report[.]html file.
 ![xss](https://github.com/user-attachments/assets/495f36f8-01fe-434e-a01f-3a822c0c2dd0)